Aga Khan University: Academics

-The Aga Khan University accounts for 75% of all biomedical research in Pakistan while the remaining 25 percent is shared by all the other institutions.
+The Aga Khan University accounts for 75 percent of all biomedical research in Pakistan while the remaining 25 percent is shared by all the other institutions.
 AKU publishes more research articles in peer-reviewed, indexed internationally recognised journals than any other university in Pakistan.
 Faculty promotions are dependent on publications in indexed journals while most medical students have published by the time they graduate.
 Undergraduate medical students have published up to 50 research papers in indexed health journals.

-It is the one of the few universities in Pakistan to provide research facilities to students at the undergraduate level.
+It is one of the few universities in Pakistan to provide research facilities to students at the undergraduate level.
 The university maintains a research office to guide and support research conducted at the university.
 A University Research Council also funds grants after a competitive review process facilitated by a Grants Review Committee.
 Particular emphasis is also placed on community related health sciences research.
 AKU organizes international and national research workshops and seminars.
 A Health Sciences Research Assembly is held annually in which faculty and students present their research.

 The university is a site for NIH clinical trials.
 The seal (logo) of the Aga Khan University is a visual representation of the principles which underlie the founding of the university.
 The circular form of the seal has its roots in the rosettes of early Islamic periods.
 It also symbolizes the world and reflects the internationality of the Aga Khan University.
 At the centre of the seal is a star or sun representing light – a universal symbol of the enlightenment that education provides.
 The light is also symbolic of Nur (divine light).
 The star incorporates 49 points to commemorate the university's founding by Prince Karim Aga Khan, the Forty-Ninth imam of the Ismaili Muslims.
 The outer ring circumscribes a Quranic Ayat (3:103) rendered in classic thuluth script.